How to Find a Therapist Covered by Insurance in Canada (2026)

-If you have workplace insurance coverage in Canada (often called "benefits"), there’s a good chance it includes therapy.
+If you have workplace insurance coverage in Canada (often called "benefits"), there’s a good chance it includes mental health support.
 In most cases, you don’t need a formal mental health diagnosis to access this coverage.
-This guide will help you understand how to use your insurance to find a therapist who’s the right fit—and covered by your plan.
+This guide will help you understand how to use your insurance to find a therapist who’s the right fit and covered by your plan.

 1. Identify your insurance provider